SnehaJoshi11/Pewlett-Hackard-Analysis/README.md

 	To find out retiring employee count,
-	- we will use 'GROUP BY' clause to group titles from unique title table and sort it for most recent values with'ORDER BY count DESC'
+	- we will use `GROUP BY` clause to group titles from unique title table and sort it for most recent values with `ORDER BY count DESC`.

 </p>